Experiments

 You can delete the selected element completely.
 After clicking this button, you can also choose whether you want to leave blank space instead of this element or not.

-Run script (advanced - requires the usage of Javascript)
+Run script (advanced - requires the usage of JavaScript)

 This modification can be used to run custom code for the selected element(s).
 You can choose to run your code at different points in time — either immediately when the page loads, after the page is loaded, or once for each selected element.

-Execute options are:
+The default execute options are:

 • once for each matched element – Your code will run once for each element selected for this modification.
 You can get a reference to the element using this.element (see below).
 Note that the code may run multiple times based on the number of selected elements.
 Make sure to account for this in the code.

-• on document ready event with all matched elements – Your code will run once with all matched elements when the page fully loads.
+• on document ready with all matched elements – Your code will run once with all matched elements when the page fully loads.
 You can access the elements using this.elements (see below).

 The remove function